pyvista/pyvista/docs/getting-started/what-is-a-mesh.rst

 of a mesh.
 In the examples above, cells are defined by the lines (edges colored in black) connecting nodes (colored in red).
-For example, a cell in the beam example is a a voxel defined by region between four nodes in that mesh:
+For example, a cell in the beam example is a a voxel defined by region between eight nodes in that mesh: